The Grovetown Loop was separated from the Wairau River by a brief but intense flood early in the european settlement of Marlborough.

 Willows and invasive climbing plants overcame the banks of the old river.
 Silt and effluent from farming and from the Grovetown settlement polluted the waters of the loop.
 Some of these problems have been improved by better environmental practices.
 Some problems are being addressed by Te Whanau Hou, a community group focused on restoring the waters and banks of the loop to their original condition

-The first step to launch the project was a dawn ceremony and tree planting ceremony on Saturday 2 February 2002.
+The first step to recovery was the launch of the project with a tree planting ceremony at dawn on Saturday 2 February 2002.

 We now have many volunteers and other groups and organisations involved.
-These people willingly give their time to attend meetings and working bees, and make donations of money, goods and services to enable the project to keep going.
+These people willingly give their time to attend meetings and working bees, and make donations of money, goods and services to enable the continued progress of the project.